UntitledsTakenNOOOO/dehacked-attack/pk3-attack/README.txt

 * Overlord (50 Monsters): A flying demon with a triple cacodemon attack and an ability to summon lost souls.
 This doesn't seem too bad at first...and then you enter phase 2.
 * Motherdemon [Final Boss Form] (Doom 64 for Doom 2): With 9000 HP, an archvile attack, and an army of other monsters at its disposal, good luck; you'll need it here.
 * Archangelus (Eviternity): Descending from the realm opposite Hell, this guy is insane.
 One might wish for good luck; but truth be told, it won't save you.
-* Leviathan [Final Boss Form] (Struggle: Antaresian Legacy): With 10000 health, and summoned with many other monster-spawning statue, this guy's tough.
+* Leviathan [Final Boss Form] (Struggle: Antaresian Legacy): With 10000 health, while also being summoned with many other monster-spawning statues, this guy's tough.
+* Baphomet (DOOM -1): Spawning with his personal army before appearing on the battlefield himself, this guy's not trivial to take out.
 * The Inquisitor (Struggle: Antaresian Legacy): This guy will unleash an absolute firestorm whenever you're in his line of sight, and spawns with a swarm of Afriests.
-* Baphomet (DOOM -1): Spawning with his personal army before appearing on the battlefield himself, this guy's not trivial to take out.
+Can't be spawned randomly.
+* The Bubble Ship (Counterattack): Fires a stream of every vanilla monster attack at the player when he attacks.
+Spawns with a large number of skull turrets and cannot be spawned randomly.